 - Full access.
-This is the master password, which allows you to gain access to a data set and any index and catalog entry associated with it for all operations (retrieving, updating, inserting, deleting).
-Using this password to gain access to a catalog entry gives you the ability to delete an entire data set and to alter password information or any other information in the catalog about a data set, index, or catalog. - Update access.
+This is the master password, which allows you to gain access to a data set and any index and catalog record associated with it for all operations (retrieving, updating, inserting, deleting).
+Using this password to gain access to a catalog record gives you the ability to delete an entire data set and to alter password information or any other information in the catalog about a data set, index, or catalog. - Control-interval access.
+This password authorizes you to use control-interval access and to override timestamp mismatches. - Update access.
 This password authorizes you to retrieve, update, insert, or delete records in a data set.
-It gives you limited access to catalog entries: you can define objects and alter their definitions, but you cannot delete entries. - Read access.
-This is the read-only password, which allows you to examine data records and catalog entries, but not to add, alter, or delete them.
+It gives you limited access to catalog records: you can define objects and alter their definitions, but you cannot delete entries. - Read access.
+This is the read-only password, which allows you to examine data records and catalog records, but not to add, alter, or delete them.